DesignOpen/designopen.github.io/blogging_about/_posts/2013-12-06-the-roadmap.md

 ##Designers Wanted

 This is a site about open source design, and has a definite lack of design going on here.
-The easiest way to jump in is to contribute to the [design discussions](https://github.com/opensourcedesignis/opensourcedesignis.github.io/issues?direction=desc&labels=design+discussion&page=1&sort=updated&state=open):
+The easiest way to jump in is to comment in the [design discussions](https://github.com/opensourcedesignis/opensourcedesignis.github.io/issues?direction=desc&labels=design+discussion&page=1&sort=updated&state=open):

 <ul id="design-discussions"></ul>